Chevrolet Spark: Fourth generation (M400; 2015)

 The fourth-generation Spark, internally designated M400, was styled under the direction of GM Global Design Chief Michael Simcoe, debuted at the April 2015 New York International Auto Show and went on sale in the fourth quarter of 2015.
-It was also marketed as the Holden Spark in Australia and New Zealand.
-A restyled version was marketed as the Opel Karl in Europe, Vauxhall Viva in the UK, and VinFast Fadil in Vietnam (produced under license).
-These nameplates feature revised instrument panel styling, revised side swaging and a small quarter light in the rear door, displacing the high-mounted rear door handles of the Spark.
+Mildly restyled and equipped variants were marketed as the Holden Spark in Australia and New Zealand, Opel Karl in Europe, Vauxhall Viva in the UK, and VinFast Fadil in Vietnam (produced under license).
+Variations included revised instrument panel, side swaging and a small quarter light in the rear door, displacing the high-mounted rear door handles of the Spark.

 Powertrain

 In North America, at introduction, the fourth-generation Spark is powered by a 1.4-litre, 1399 cc LV7 DOHC I4 gasoline engine producing 98 hp and 94 lbft torque.
 The Korean domestic version as well as Opel, Vauxhall and Holden variants used a 1.0 L engine producing 75 hp and 70 pound-feet torque.